IIT-EnergySystemModels/InfraFair/doc/5_Detailed_EU_example.rst

  **Net compensation**   -2937    737     15553    -25100   12543   -7478    4563    -1913   -8330   -687   9939    611    2281     417    -321   -2727   2213    637
  ===================== ======== ======= ======== ======== ======= ======== ======= ======= ======= ====== ======= ====== ======== ====== ====== ======= ======= =====

-The figures below were created from the raw results above using Flourish data visualization.
+The figures below were created from the row results above using Flourish data visualization.
 They show the ranking of countries based on both their use of other countries' network and the use that other countries make of their network.

 .. image:: Images/EU_Electricity_Network_D.png